Clarivate-LSPS/tMDataLoader/README.md

 Refer to JVM documentation for more information on these options.

+IMPORTANT!
+If you are using Oracle db you should download driver (ojdbc14.jar) and add it to class path to executable tm_etl.jar:
+    java -classpath "<path_to_driver>ojdbc14.jar" -jar tm_etl.jar <options>

 After processing is complete, the study folders and subfolders will be renamed according to the following principle:

  - If any component (clinical, expression, etc) failed, that particular folder will be marked with `_FAIL_` prefix, e.g. `_FAIL_ClinicalDataToUpload`